Wildlife friendly gardening

 Plantlife is a British conservation charity working with landowners, businesses, conservation organisations, community groups and governments to save our rarest flora and ensure familiar flowers and plants continue to thrive.

 The Butterfly Conservation Trust website provides lots of tips for you to follow to encourage butterflies and moths to visit your garden.
-Each summer the Trust masterminds a Big Butterfly Count and contributors are encouraged to continue recording their sightings year round using the Big Butterfly County app.
+Each summer the Trust masterminds a Big Butterfly Count and contributors are encouraged to continue recording their sightings year round using the Big Butterfly Count app.

 The British Trust for Ornithology has a wealth of information and a wide range of options for anyone wishing to support the many projects and initiatives currently underway.